Last Updated on

 There are different types of production functions that can be classified according to the degree of substitution of one input by the other.
-Figure illustrates different types of production functions:

-Cobb Douglas production function
+Cobb Douglas Production Function

 The Cobb Douglas production function, given by American economists, Charles W. Cobb and Paul.
 H Douglas, studies the relation between the input and the output.